sharmaakshansh/Customermgmt/README.md

-a.)
-There are 8 packages in src/main/java
+All these  packages in

+a.)src/main/java